lanl/APPFL/README-heapobj.txt

 While the ObjType is also in the InfoTab, we choose to have a dedicated field in the HO as well for reasons that will be detailed later.

-NOTE!!!!:  argCount is for PAP only.
-Later we will embed it in payload.

 Next the layouts of each object type.
 In the following, "free variables" means a sequence PtrOrLiteral where field argType = HEAPOBJ, and "arguments"